Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/experiment-duration-estimate.md

 ### 2. What does worst case, average case, and best case mean?

 The time until a hypothesis test reaches statistical significance is a random variable.
 We use the worst case, average case, and best case to indicate the uncertainty in our estimate.

-The best case estimate of 3 days means that 20% of the time the experiment will reach stat sig in <=3 days.
-The average case estimate of 7 days means that 50% of the time the experiment will reach stat sig in <=7 days.
-The worst case estimate of 10 days means that 80% of the time the experiment will reach stat sig in <=10 days.
+* Best case estimate of 3 days: 20% of the time, the experiment will reach stat sig in <= 3 days
+* Average case estimate of 7 days: 50% of the time the experiment will reach stat sig in <= 7 days
+* Worst case estimate of 10 days: 80% of the time the experiment will reach stat sig in <=10 days.

 ### 3. Is there a cap for the duration estimate that we calculate?